jesse-wei/jessewei.dev-PaperMod/content/posts/setup_site/index.md

 The files in these directories override the files in `themes/PaperMod/layouts/` and `themes/PaperMod/assets/`, respectively.
 If the path of a file in `layouts/` exactly matches that of a file in `themes/PaperMod/layouts/`, then your site will use the file in `layouts/` instead of the one in `themes/PaperMod/layouts/`.
 Same for `assets/`.

 Essentially, `themes/PaperMod/layouts/` and `themes/PaperMod/assets/` specify defaults.
-If you want to make a change, override the default.
-However, don't modify the `PaperMod` submodule directly because that might cause merge conflicts if you pull updates.
+If you want to make a change, override the default in your own repo.

 `layouts/` contains HTML files that specify the structure of pages.